What Is Kriya Yoga?

 How Kriya Yoga Affects the Brain

 from Autobiography of a Yogi by Paramhansa Yogananda

 Kriya Yoga is an instrument through which human evolution can be quickened.
 The ancient yogis discovered that the secret of cosmic consciousness is intimately linked with breath mastery.
 The life force, which is ordinarily absorbed in maintaining the heart-pump, must be freed for higher activities by a method of calming and stilling the ceaseless demands of the breath.

-“One thousand Kriya practiced in eight hours gives the yogi, in one day, the equivalent of one thousand years of natural evolution: 365,000 years of evolution in one year.”
-Autobiography of a Yogi by Paramhansa Yogananda
+“One thousand Kriyas practiced in eight hours gives the yogi, in one day, the equivalent of one thousand years of natural evolution: 365,000 years of evolution in one year.”
+Autobiography of a Yogi, by Paramhansa Yogananda

 Receiving Kriya Initiation Through Ananda

 The Kriya technique is taught through initiation by one of our Kriyacharyas or Kriya Yoga teachers who are authorized by Swami Kriyananda, who himself was authorized by Paramhansa Yogananda, to pass on the Kriya technique.
-Many of our teachers have been initiating people into Kriya Yoga for more than 20 years, and teaching meditation for over 40 years.
+Many of our teachers have been initiating people into Kriya Yoga for more than 30 years, and teaching meditation for over 50 years.

 Preparation for Kriya Initiation

 Before you can be initiated into Kriya Yoga, there is a process of preparation which includes study of Paramhansa Yogananda’s teachings and practice of other meditation techniques.

 “Kriya” is a commonly used word in yoga.
 It literally means “action,” and is used to describe many different techniques.
 The Kriya that we teach at Ananda is specifically the Kriya Yoga of Lahiri Mahasaya.
 Read more on Kriya taught through Ananda and how to choose the right path for you.